Some important prerequisites

 - Communication Skills

 Therapist communicates regularly with you.
-They make a point to talk to you after the session.
+They make a point to talk with you after the session.
 Their documentation is timely, readable and helpful.

 - Team Player